krobelus/rate-experiments/thesis.md

 The naïve way to verify that a proof is correct consists of performing each instruction in the proof from the first to the last one, while checking each lemma.
 To check an inference, the checker needs to compute the shared UP-model of the accumulated formula.
 This is stored in the trail.
-Instead of recomputing the shared UP-model from scratch at each proof step, the trail is modified
-incrementally: whenever a clause is added to the formula, the propagation routine adds the missing literals to the trail.
+Instead of recomputing the shared UP-model from scratch at each proof step, the trail is modified incrementally: whenever a clause is added to the formula, the propagation routine adds the missing literals to the trail.
 When a reason clause is deleted, some literals may be removed.

 \paragraph{Backwards Checking} During search, SAT solvers cannot know which learned clauses are useful in a proof, so they add all of them as lemmas.
 This means that many lemmas in a proof might not be necessary.  *Backwards checking* [@DBLP:conf/fmcad/HeuleHW13] avoids checking superfluous lemmas by only checking *core* lemmas --- lemmas that are part of the *unsatisfiable core*, an unsatisfiable subset of an unsatisfiable formula.
-Starting from the falsified clause, the proof is traversed backwards.
-Initially, the falsified clause is added to the core.
-Each core lemma is checked.
-Every lemma that is used in some propagation sequence to derive some other lemma is added to the core as well.
+Initially, the clauses from the propagation sequence that establishes UP-unsatisfiability of the formula is added to the core.
+Then the proof is processed backwards;
+only core lemmas are checked.
+Every lemma that is used in some propagation sequence to derive another lemma is added to the core as well.
 Clauses and lemmas that are not in the core do not influence the unsatisfiability result and are virtually dropped from the proof.
 Tools like `drat-trim` can output a *trimmed* proof that only contains core lemmas in DRAT or LRAT format.

-Backwards checking can be implemented using two passes over the proof: a forward pass that merely performs unit propagation after each proof step [@DBLP:conf/fmcad/Rebola-PardoC18] until some clause is falsified, and a backward pass that checks lemmas as required.
+Backwards checking can be implemented using two passes over the proof: a forward pass that merely performs unit propagation after each proof step [@DBLP:conf/fmcad/Rebola-PardoC18] until UP-unsatisfiability is established, and a backward pass that checks lemmas as required.
 The forward pass enables the checker to record the state of the trail at each proof step and efficiently restore it during the backward pass.
 If there are no deletions of unique reason clauses, the shared UP-model grows monotonically, and the trail can be restored by simply truncating it.

-TODO Here is a small example for backwards checking: let $F = \{x, \overline{x}\}$ be an unsatisfiable formula with a proof with two lemmas $(\textbf{add } y,
+Here is an example for backwards checking: let $F = \{xyz, xy\overline{z}, \overline{x}y, x\overline{y}, \overline{x}\overline{y},
-\textbf{add } \square)$, where $\square$ is the empty clause.
-For simplicity, we assume that checking is not short-cut as soon as a clause is falsified.
-The forward pass applies both lemmas in the proof, which makes the accumulated formula $\{x, \overline{x}, y, \square\}$ and its shared UP-model is
-$\{x, \overline{x}, y\}$.
-The first step is to check that $\square$ is a RUP inference.
-This is done by removing it from the formula, and then performing the RUP check: the reverse literals in $\square$ are added as assumptions and propagated.
-This is a no-op here since the $\square$ contains no literals.
-After these propagations, to show that $\square$ is RUP we need to find a clause that is falsified by the trail.
-In fact, there are two clause: $x$ and $\overline{x}$, so we know that $\square$ is a RUP inference on the formula $\{x, \overline{x}, y\}$.
-Then we need to perform conflict analysis to add to the core a falsified clause, and all clauses that are reasons for falsifying that clause.
-Assuming we pick $\overline{x}$ as falsified clause, then the reason for falsifying $\overline{x}$ is the clause $x$.
-Hence the core is $\{\overline{x}, x\}$.
-As $y$ is not in the core, we know that it did not contribute to a RUP inference at any step after its introduction.
-Therefore it is virtually deleted from the proof, and the redundancy check is not performed.
+x\overline{z}\}$ be an unsatisfiable formula with a proof consisting of two lemmas $(\textbf{add } xy, \textbf{add } x)$.
+In the forward pass both lemmas are applied, then the accumulated formula is UP-unsatisifiable.
+To derive that we propagate clauses $x$, $\overline{x}y$ and $\overline{x}\overline{y}$ which are added to the core.
+Then backwards checking can start: first we check lemma $x$ because it is in the core: it is RUP in $F \cup \{xy\}$ since $F \cup \{xy\} \cup \{\overline{x}\}$ is UP-unsatisfiable.
+We show this by propagating the clauses $x\overline{y}$,
+$xyz$ and $xy\overline{z}$, which are then added to the core.
+Subsequently we can skip checking lemma $xy$ because it is not in the core; it is virtually deleted from the proof.

 \paragraph{Core-first Unit Propagation} To keep the core small and reduce checking costs, core-first unit propagation was introduced